 Hill’s discovery offered the first verifiable explanation for the limits of human performance, and it stuck.

-A high max VO2 is an undoubtedly valuable tool to have in your arsenal of endurance qualities; successful endurance athletes often have very high max VO2 values.
+A high max VO2 is an undoubtedly valuable tool to have in your arsenal of endurance qualities, and successful endurance athletes often have very high max VO2 values.
 But we may be confusing cause and effect.
 Current popular understanding embraces max VO2 as the metric that governs and limits performance.
 But I believe that in reality max VO2 is the effect of performance, not the cause.
-It is a measure of the body’s maximum sustained power output, analogous to your car engine’s horse power.
-A car with poor aerodynamics will require more of its maximum horse power to sustain a give speed.
+It is a measure of the body’s maximum sustained power output, analogous to your car engine’s horsepower.
+A car with poor aerodynamics will require more of its maximum horsepower to sustain a given speed.
 We say that car has poor fuel economy.
-A runner or skier with poor technical economy also requires more aerobic power to maintain a give speed.
+A runner or skier with poor technical economy also requires more aerobic power to maintain a given speed.

 Several long-term longitudinal studies(1) of elite endurance athletes have shown that max VO2 values don’t rise at all—and in some cases decline—despite the athletes’ showing improved performances from year to year.
 During a taper phase in preparation for a big race, max VO2 typically drops due to the reduced training volume, but performance increases despite the drop.

 Here’s the reality, especially as it pertains to the people we coach at Uphill Athlete: You do not need a monster motor to summit a Himalayan peak or run an ultra.
-No one races 50 miles or climbs a mountain while operating at their maximum capacity; you can only hold that effort for a few minutes.
+No one races 50 miles or climbs a mountain while operating at their maximum capacity.
+You can hold that effort for only a few minutes.
 Besides, there’s so little oxygen at high altitudes that it’s physically impossible to operate anywhere near your top-end intensity.
-These pursuits demand endurance, which is the ability to sustain a sub-maximal workload for a long time—over multiple hours or even days.
-You’re not going to be running five-minute miles at 8,000 meters.
+These pursuits demand endurance, which is the ability to sustain a submaximal workload for a long time—over multiple hours or even days.
+You’re not going to be running 5-minute miles at 8,000 meters.

-Max VO2 is just one of several things that goes into accounting for endurance: it might set your upper limit, but it doesn’t have much to do with how you perform at a sub-maximal level.
-So instead of fretting that you do not have a world class max VO2, focus instead on optimizing your aerobic base, and improving your economy.
-When it comes to long-duration events, these are the things you can most influence that will improve your performance.
+Max VO2 is just one of several things that goes into accounting for endurance.
+It might set your upper limit, but it doesn’t have much to do with how you perform at a submaximal level.
+So instead of fretting that you do not have a world-class max VO2, focus instead on optimizing your aerobic base and improving your economy.
+When it comes to long-duration events, these are the things you have the most influence over that will improve your performance.